Harasisco/Dockerizing_Node.js/README.md

 ### Clone the Repository

-If you haven't already, clone this repository to your local machine using Git:
+If you haven't already clone this repository to your local machine using Git then folow this two instractions:

 ```bash
 git clone https://github.com/Harasisco/Dockerizing_Node.js.git